First Time Freshmen

-Students admitted into the Honors College may choose to register for special Honors courses or Honors sections of general studies classes.
+Students who receive Honors Admission status may choose to register for special Honors courses or Honors sections of general studies classes.
 They may also choose to participate in the Honors Student Association and related extracurricular activities.
-However, participation in the Honors College is not required of applicants admitted in this category.

-For more information about the Honors College at MTSU, please write to the Dean of the Honors College, Box 267, Middle Tennessee State University, Murfreesboro, TN 37132, or call (615) 898-2152.
+For more information about the Honors College at MTSU and about Honors College scholarship opportunities, please contact the Dean of the Honors College, Box 267, Middle Tennessee State University, Murfreesboro, TN 37132, or call (615) 898-2152.

 Academic Assessment Placement Testing Requirements

 As a member of the Tennessee Board of Regents (TBR) system, MTSU administers the Academic Assessment Placement Testing in accordance with the following TBR guidelines:

 - Freshmen applicants who will be 21 years of age or older at the time of admission are required to undergo assessment for each area or may elect to provide official ACT/SAT scores from tests that have been taken within three years prior to the first day of the first term of enrollment.